tydar/eleventy-personal-blog/posts/project-summary.md

 1. [KVM Conjurer](https://github.com/tydar/kvm-conjurer): a web application intended for simple management of single-host KVM guests.
 I am developing this project both to learn more about KVM, qemu, and using libvirt to manage them and also to use as a day-to-day interface on some of my homelab machines.

 2. AWS Solutions Architect Associate certification: I am studying for the AWS Solutions Architect Associate certification.
-I have always had an interest in cloud infrastructure and am planning to develop that interest into a career in IT operations.
+I have developed an interest in the last several years in infrastructure and operations in addition to a longtime interest in software development.
+I'm using the AWS certification process to guide my study more rigorously.

 While these are my two current main projects, you'll find posts on this site about a lot of other topics.
 I have a homelab for learning more about lower-level virtualization, the hardware and software supporting cloud service providers, non-platform-specific configuration tools like Ansible and Terraform, and other topics.